 Design and Implementation of HCI Platform for Remote Experiments

-• This paper proposes a remote experiment platform based on hyper converged infrastructure and virtual private network technologies.
-The platform addresses limitations of traditional systems in resource allocation, data storage, and network stability.
-Key features include distributed computing, software-defined storage, high-availability clustering, and intelligent load balancing, which together improve reliability and resource efficiency.
-A Markov chain is used to model fault recovery, and the M/G/1 queuing model is applied to optimize node server load.
-Experimental results show reduced data access latency, shorter fault recovery time, and improved concurrency compared with conventional architectures.
-Teaching practice confirms the platform’s effectiveness and its potential for application in remote education.
+• This paper designs and implements a remote experiment platform based on hyper-converged infrastructure and virtual private network technology.
+The platform addresses limitations of traditional platforms in resource allocation, data storage, and network stability.
+By adopting key technologies such as distributed computing, software-defined storage, high-availability clusters, and intelligent load balancing, the platform significantly improves reliability and resource utilization.
+A Markov chain is used to model fault recovery capability, and the M/G/1 queuing model is applied to optimize the load capacity of node servers.
+Experimental results show that the platform achieves significant improvements in data access latency, fault recovery time, and concurrent processing capability compared with conventional infrastructure.
+Teaching practice feedback is positive, indicating considerable application potential.

 • loading